OpenDSA/OpenDSA/RST/en/PIFLA/RegEx.rst

 The problem with an English description (or any other language that people speak) is that it is too imprecise, and not something that we can easily implement.
-Using a DFA or NFA requires typically requires some sort of graphical editor, and this takes a bit of time to enter.
+Using a DFA or NFA typically requires some sort of graphical editor, and this takes a bit of time to enter all the states and transitions.
-We will see that regular expressions are easy to just type, and they tend to be relatively short descriptions for common languages that we want to represent.
+We will see that regular expressions are easy to type, and they tend to use relatively short descriptions for common languages that we want to represent.
 Of course, even a relatively small precise specification for a language can be hard to come up with (or to understand).